What Are Mortgage Affordability Checks?

 • Your ability to cover the fees involved (application, valuation, and solicitor’s fees).

-• Any changes to your credit scores.
+• Are there any changes to your credit scores?

 • Whether there is an early repayment charge for your existing mortgage.